laurauguc/cross-voting/README.md

 This project is a Python-based interactive tool developed with Python in Google Colab to visualize and analyze election results in Hermosillo, Mexico.
 The primary focus is on exploring cross-voting behavior in the 2024 elections, where voters supported Claudia Sheinbaum, the progressive Morena party candidate, in the presidential race but favored the conservative PAN candidate for the mayoral race.

 The result of this analysis is an interactive map.
-Click image below to view.
+Click image below to navigate to the visualization.

 [<img src="voting_participation.jpeg" alt="Interactive Geographical Visualization" width="600">](https://laurauguc.github.io/cross-voting/)